-School Day Schedule
+School Day Schedule:

 Although the individual classroom teachers will develop a schedule specific to their classroom and reflecting the special programs in which their students are involved, the school-wide schedule is printed here for your benefit.
-If you wish to contact a staff member, the best times to do so are between 8:00-8:25 a.m. or 3:25-4:00 p.m.
+If you wish to contact a staff member, the best times to do so are between 8:00-8:15 a.m. or 3:30-4:00 p.m.
 Please refer to the following schedule if you have questions concerning the school day:

 7:00 AM Custodian on duty

 7:00 AM Before and After School Program Opens

-7:40 AM Bennet country students arrive
+7:40 AM Bennet Bus students arrive

-Bennet country students eat breakfast

-7:45 AM Faculty supervision begins
+7:45 AM Faculty supervision begins of bus duty only

 8:00 AM Faculty arrives

-8:00 AM Bennet town students eat breakfast

-8:20 AM Palmyra shuttles arrive

-Palmyra country students eat breakfast
+Students who do not ride the bus or use the before school program arrive

-8:20 AM Bennet town students arrive
+8:20 AM School day begins

 8:30 AM Tardy Bell Rings and Classes begin

+10:55 AM-1:00 PM Lunch (times vary from class to class)

-3:20 PM Dismissal 3:20 PM Before and After School Program Begins
+3:20 PM Dismissal 3:20 PM Before and After School Program Begins 3:15 PM Buses leave for PHS 4:00 PM Bennet bus students depart on the bus 4:00 PM Faculty departs 5:30 PM Before and After School Program Closes

-3:25 PM Shuttles depart for Palmyra

-4:00 PM Bennet country students depart

-4:00 PM Faculty departs

-5:30 PM Before and After School Program Closes